Nexfinity/CakeyBot-Wiki-OLD/setup/placeholders-variables.md

 ```

 {% hint style="danger" %}
-Spamming commands that use this variable will lead to your guild being blacklisted from using Custom Commands.
+Spamming commands that use this variable will lead to your server being blacklisted from using Custom Commands.
 {% endhint %}

 ### Response Chance